MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list.md

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, you might disagree with the EOP filtering verdict.
 For example, a good message might be marked as bad (a false positive), or a bad message might be allowed through (a false negative).

-The Tenant Allow/Block List in the Security & Compliance Center gives you a way to manually override the Microsoft 365 filtering verdicts.
+The Tenant Allow/Block List in the Microsoft 365 security center gives you a way to manually override the Microsoft 365 filtering verdicts.
 The Tenant Allow/Block List is used during mail flow and at the time of user clicks.
 You can specify the following types of overrides:

 - URLs to block.
 - Files to block.
 - Spoofed senders to allow or block.
 If you override the allow or block verdict in the [spoof intelligence insight](learn-about-spoof-intelligence.md), the spoofed sender becomes a manual allow or block entry that only appears on the **Spoof** tab in the Tenant Allow/Block List.
 You can also manually create allow or block entries for spoofed senders here before they're detected by spoof intelligence.

-This article describes how to configure entries in the Tenant Allow/Block List in the Security & Compliance Center or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).
+This article describes how to configure entries in the Tenant Allow/Block List in the Microsoft 365 security center or in PowerShell (Exchange Online PowerShell for Microsoft 365 organizations with mailboxes in Exchange Online; standalone EOP PowerShell for organizations without Exchange Online mailboxes).

 ## What do you need to know before you begin?

-- You open the Security & Compliance Center at <https://protection.office.com/>.
-To go directly to the **Tenant Allow/Block List** page, use <https://protection.office.com/tenantAllowBlockList>.
+- You open the Microsoft 365 security center at <https://security.microsoft.com/>.
+To go directly to the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList>.

 - You specify files by using the SHA256 hash value of the file.
 To find the SHA256 hash value of a file in Windows, run the following command in a Command Prompt: